On the Robustness of Bayesian Neural Networks to Adversarial Attacks

-In summary, this paper makes the following contributions: \begin{itemize} \itemsep0em \item A proof that, in the infinitely-wide layers and large data limit setting, the gradient of the loss function w.r.t.\ the input only preserves the component which is orthogonal to the data manifold (Section \ref{sec:GradAdvAttacks}) and that for any weights set of a neural network there exists another weight set with same loss and opposite orthogonal gradients (Section \ref{sec:AdvRobBNNs}). \item A proof that for Gaussian Processes (GPs), and consequently for infinitely-wide limit BNNs, the expected posterior gradient of the loss vanishes when projected in a direction orthogonal to the data manifold, thus providing robustness to BNNs (Section \ref{sec:adv_robustness_bayesian_averaging}). \item Experiments showing empirically that BNNs are more robust to both gradient-based and gradient-free attacks than their deterministic counterpart and can resist the well known accuracy-robustness trade-off (Section \ref{sec:empirical_results}).\footnote{The code for the experiments can be found at \url{https://github.com/ginevracoal/robustBNNs}.} \end{itemize} A preliminary version of this work appeared in \cite{carbone2020robustness}.
+In summary, this paper makes the following contributions: \begin{itemize} \itemsep0em \item A proof that, in the infinitely-wide layers and large data limit setting, the gradient of the loss function w.r.t.\ the input only preserves the component which is orthogonal to the data manifold (Section \ref{sec:GradAdvAttacks}) and that for any weights set of a neural network there exists another weight set with same loss and opposite orthogonal gradients (Section \ref{sec:AdvRobBNNs}). \item A proof that for Gaussian Processes (GPs), and consequently for infinitely-wide limit BNNs, the expected posterior gradient of the loss vanishes when projected in a direction orthogonal to the data manifold, thus providing robustness to BNNs (Section \ref{sec:adv_robustness_bayesian_averaging}). \item Experiments showing empirically that BNNs are more robust to both gradient-based and gradient-free attacks than their deterministic counterpart and can resist the well known accuracy-robustness trade-off (Section \ref{sec:empirical_results}).\footnote{The code for the experiments can be found at \url{https://github.com/matthewwicker/OnTheRobustnessOfBNNs}. } \end{itemize} A preliminary version of this work appeared in \cite{carbone2020robustness}.
 This work extends \cite{carbone2020robustness} in several aspects.
-In \cite{carbone2020robustness} we proved that given an infinitely-wide neural network with zero loss and a non-zero orthogonal gradient to the data manifold, there exists another zero-loss neural network with opposite orthogonal gradient and use this result to conjecture that BNNs achieve zero gradients in expectation under a wide enough prior.
-In this paper, { in Section \ref{sec:adv_robustness_bayesian_averaging}, this conjecture is shown to be true and proved explicitly by relying on the convergence of BNNs and Gaussian processes (GPs).} Furthermore, we substantially extended the discussion and improved the empirical analysis with gradient-free adversarial attacks { and a comparison between the robustness of GPs and BNNs}.
+In \cite{carbone2020robustness} we proved that given an infinitely-wide neural network with zero loss and a non-zero orthogonal gradient to the data manifold, there exists another zero-loss neural network with opposite orthogonal gradient and use this result to conjecture that under certain conditions BNNs may achieve zero gradients in expectation .
+In this paper, { in Section \ref{sec:adv_robustness_bayesian_averaging}, this conjecture is shown to be true and proved explicitly by relying on the convergence of BNNs and Gaussian processes (GPs).} Furthermore, we substantially extend the discussion and the theoretical analysis, and improve the empirical results with gradient-free adversarial attacks { and a comparison between the robustness of GPs and BNNs}.